 New Student Orientation and Registration is the first opportunity you will have to meet with your academic advisor and register for your first semester of classes.

-Prior to orientation and registration session, you will need to a pre-orientation session with our Student support Services team.
-You will receive information about both these things sometime in early 2024.
+Prior to orientation and registration session, you will need to a pre-orientation session with our Student support Services team if you are part of the Parkside Promise plus program.
+You will receive information about both these things sometime in early 2025.

 We anticipate over 100 students will be chosen for the program.
-To get the best orientation and registration date , sign up as soon as you receive access to it.
+To get the best orientation and registration date , sign up as soon as you receive communication indicating that registration is now open.

 Kick Start

-Kick Start, our early arrival program, is mandatory program for Promise students.
+Kick Start, our early arrival program, is a required program for Promise students who are new freshman.
 The program runs the week prior to the start of the fall term.
 Kick Start is a fun, interactive program designed to provide a more thorough orientation to campus and finalize any last minute details for the start of the academic year.

 In addition to meeting the rest of the Promise students, you'll connect with the peer mentors and first-year faculty.
 If you will be living in campus housing for the year, you will be able to move into your residence hall early.
-More specific details about Kick Start will be available at a later date.
+More specific details about Kick Start will be available early summer 2025.

 Ranger Welcome